AnyFetch/developers.anyfetch.com/blueprint.md

 ### Delete a subcompany [DELETE]
 Delete the subcompany, **all** its documents and **all** its users.

-By default, you won't be able to remove a subcompany with subsubcompanies.
-If it is really what you want to do, add `?force=1`.
+By default, you are not allowed to remove a subcompany with subsubcompanies.
+To force the subcompany removal, add `?force=1`.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.